-L5.1 The ability to work under limited supervision and direction, reflect on own capabilities, and take responsibility for their own work in a responsible and flexible manner; (GA)

-L5.2 A detailed understanding of the legal principles and awareness of the established concepts, and competing ideas with the ability to apply that understanding to practical problems; (KU)

-L5.3 A detailed understanding of the legal profession, relevant codes of conduct and employability skills;

-L5.5 A research strategy that encompasses analysis of a range of authoritative and reliable materials; (KTS, PPP)

-L5.7 The application of a range on interpersonal and communication skills, both individually and as a member of a team, in a range of situations with degrees of complexity.
-(KTS,GA)
+- L5.1 The ability to work under limited supervision and direction, reflect on own capabilities and take responsibility for their own work in a responsible and flexible manner.
+(GA) - L5.2 A detailed understanding of legal principles and awareness of the established concepts and competing ideas, with the ability to apply that understanding to practical problems.
+(KU) - L5.3 A detailed understanding of the legal profession, relevant codes of conduct and employability skills. - L5.4 A research strategy that encompasses analysis of a range of authoritative and reliable materials.
+(KTS, PPP) - L5.5 The application of a range of interpersonal and communication skills, both individually and as a member of a team, in a range of situations with degrees of complexity.
+(KTS, GA) - L5.6 The effective deployment of the main techniques of French legal academic writing.
+(PPP) - L5.7 A very good knowledge of French language and a good working knowledge and effective deployments of a wide range of French legal terminology and language.
+(KTS)

-Level 6 and overall course Learning Outcomes Upon completion of level 6 you will be able to demonstrate:
+Level 6 and overall Course learning outcomes

+Upon completion of level 6 you will be able to demonstrate:
-L6.1 The ability to work with minimal supervision or direction and take responsibility for their own learning and development in a responsible and flexible manner; (GA)

-L6.2 A systematic and deep understanding of the specialist legal principles and concepts that arise; (KU)
+- L6.1 The ability to work with minimal supervision or direction and take responsibility for their own learning and development in a responsible and flexible manner.
+(GA) - L6.2 A systematic and deep understanding of the specialist legal principles and concepts that arise.
+(KU) - L6.3 A developed research strategy that involves the evaluation and critical analysis of a range of authoritative, novel and reliable materials.
+(KTS, PPP)